j-nagar/recipes-and-ratings-analysis/README.md

 | 20-29              |        720.483 |               20.7042 |         65.8122 |        55.4133 |       86.0834 |           57.2432 |
 | 30-39              |       1342.26  |               36.3148 |         99.7037 |       147.667  |      162.593  |          122.648  |

-This pivot table shows average calorie counts grouped by recipe tags.
-We can see that recipes tagged as TAG1 tend to have HIGHERorLOWER calories than those tagged as TAG2.
-This helps identify which types of recipes are generally healthier when targeting weight loss.
+This pivot table displays nutritional information for different ranges of ingredient counts.
+The data is filtered to include only recipes with 40 or fewer ingredients and is grouped into intervals of 10 ingredients.
+From the pivot table, we observe that recipes with more ingredients generally have higher average calorie counts and nutritional values.
+This allows us to identify which recipes are typically healthier, based on their lower calorie content.

 ### Imputation